 Can You Get Out of a Lease Agreement?

-Daniel Wayne, a tenant’s rights attorney at Wolford Wayne in San Francisco, says his firm has seen lots of renters looking to get out of leases during COVID-19.
-“For tenants who are locked into a year lease, there isn’t really a perfect way to get out of it, there is no early termination” he says.
-“If your landlord will not allow you to terminate the lease without penalties, then your best option is to try to negotiate for some sort of fixed amount in exchange for severing your obligation.”
+“For tenants who are locked into a year lease, there isn’t really a perfect way to get out of it—there is no early termination,” says Daniel Wayne, a tenant’s rights attorney at Wolford Wayne in San Francisco.
+“If your landlord will not allow you an early to terminate the lease without penalties, then your best option is to try to negotiate for some sort of fixed amount in exchange for severing your obligation.”

 Patricia A. Boyes, a real estate attorney at BoyesLegal in San Jose, adds that tenants can break leases whenever they want.
 “The real question,” she says, “is whether a landlord is going to do anything about it.”